totaltube/frontend/docs/Docs.md

-disable_categories_redirect = false # if true - redirect to category from top categories page based on referrer will be disabled. api_url = "" # if set, it will override minion api url in global config api_secret = "" # if set, it will override minion api secret in global config
+disable_categories_redirect = false # if true - redirect to category from top categories page based on referrer will be disabled. api_url = "" # if set, it will override minion api url in global config api_secret = "" # if set, it will override minion api secret in global config languages_available = ["en", "ru"] # if set, it will override languages available for site limiting them to the list. languages_available_in_sitemap = ["en", "ru"] # if set, it will override languages available for sitemap.xml limiting them to the list.
+If not set, languages available for sitemap.xml will be the same as languages available for site.
 ```

 In `[javascript]` and `[css]` sections you can define options to build js and css for the site.
 Example: